UK DONOR EGG PROGRAMME FAQ

 First-time donors are women that have never undergone an egg donation, however they have undergone a thorough medical and psychological evaluation and been approved to donate.

-Repeat donors are women who have undergone a prior egg donation and were approved to donate again.
+Repeat donors are women who have undergone a prior egg donation and have an established record in which their eggs and/or the resulting embryo quality has had favorable results.
+The vast majority of repeat donors have been successful in achieving a pregnancy.
+However, it is important to remember that every successful repeat donor was at one time a first time donor.
 Approximately 61 percent of egg donors will go on to complete a repeat donation.

 Do I need to disclose that I used donated eggs?